-Every year, more than 20 million infants are born weighing less than 2500 g – over 96% of them in developing countries.
-These low-birth-weight infants are at increased risk of early growth retardation, infectious disease, developmental delay and death during infancy and childhood.
+Every year, more than 20 million infants are born weighing less than 2.5kg – over 96% of them in developing countries.
+These low-birth-weight (LBW) infants are at increased risk of early growth retardation, infectious disease, developmental delay and death during infancy and childhood.

-Low-birth-weight infants who need to be fed by an alternative oral feeding method should be fed by cup or spoon.
-Limited evidence suggests that feeding low-birth-weight infants in response to their hunger cues (ad libitum or demand/semi demand) rather than at scheduled intervals allows earlier attainment of full oral feeding and earlier hospital discharge.
+LBW infants who need to be fed by an alternative oral feeding method should be fed by cup or spoon.
+Limited evidence suggests that feeding LBW infants in response to their hunger cues (ad libitum or demand/semi demand) rather than at scheduled intervals allows earlier attainment of full oral feeding and earlier hospital discharge.

 LBW infants who are fully or mostly fed by an alternative oral feeding method should be fed based on infants’ hunger cues, except when the infant remains asleep beyond three hours since the last feed.

 This recommendation is relevant for settings with an adequate number of health-care providers.